Originally published in Points West magazine

 About the author

-Spencer Smith is the Database Manager for the Buffalo Bill Center of the West.
-His interests include hiking, photography and a newfound love of classic American muscle cars.
+A member of the Development Department, Spencer Smith is the Database Manager for the Buffalo Bill Center of the West.
+His interests include hiking, photography, and a newfound love of classic American muscle cars.